secureworks/dalton/README.rst

      Dalton agent uses for the job.

-The variables and rest of the configuration file are separated dynamically when the pages loads, or when a new sensor verison is selected.
+The variables and rest of the configuration file are separated dynamically when the pages loads, or when a new sensor version is selected.
 But on the disk the config is just one file in the "engine-configs/" directory (e.g.
 'engine-configs/suricata/suricata-4.0.0.yaml').
 See also `Updating